 Cleanse all nail beds.
 Make certain they are free of any residue or polish.

 Buff & File

 Buff the nail with a nail file on the rough side.
 There needs to be a bit of texture on the surface of the nail so it can hold better.

 Push back the cuticles.
-This allows for a cleaner and smoother application that appears more real to the eye.
+This allows for a cleaner and smoother application that appears more visibly real.

 Apply glue or adhesive to the nail.
-If it is regular nail glue, most require the glue to be applied to the entire nail.
+If it is regular nail glue, most require that glue is applied to the entire nail.
 If a special adhesive is used, directions will come with the set.

 Apply the nail.
-Hold for 10 seconds and allow the glue to bond to the nail.
-This step is very important because if the glue does not stick, the nail will not stay on, and we don’t want that!
+Hold for 10 seconds and allow the glue to bond to the nail and bed.
+This step is very important because if the glue does not stick, the nail will not stay on.

 Apply glue to the underside of the nail tip.
-This step is not 100 percent necessary, but I have found it helps to hold the nail for a longer period of time.
-If you do decide to do this step, make sure after the nail is secure you un-stick your skin from the nail.
-It will otherwise become painful.
+This step is not 100 percent necessary, but we have found it helps to hold the nail for a longer period of time.
+If you do decide to use this step, make sure to un-stick your skin from the nail after you secure it.
+It will be painful otherwise.

-Your nails should now be secure.
+Your nails should now be ready to wear.
 Test the strength by applying a small amount of force to the nail and apply more glue if necessary.

 The prices make them even better and the ease of application is the cherry on top.
-If you love your acrylics and gel manicures, we can definitely understand, but 2019 is the year I treat my nails right and use these press-on nails.
-Make yourself happy while balancing work and home life, this is my perfect in-between.
+If you love your acrylics and gel manicures, we can definitely understand, but 2019 is the year we treat our nails right and use these press-on nails.
+Get the trendiest nail designs available for fall and make yourself happy while balancing work and home life.
+This is the perfect in-between.